-If you feel as if your production facility is failing to meet production schedules and you are experiencing overstock or high costs, then an enterprise resource planning (ERP) system may be here to alleviate these issues.
+If you feel as if your production facility is failing to meet production schedules and you are experiencing overstock or high costs, then you may be considering investing in an enterprise resource planning (ERP) system to alleviate these issues.
 Enterprise resource planning (ERP) has become a necessity among manufacturing facilities that are seeking to maintain their competitive edge against other production facilities.

 Four Characteristics of Enterprise Resource Planning (ERP)

 The four characters of an enterprise resource planning (ERP) system includes the following:

 - Modular Design - The modular design of an ERP system incorporates distinct business modules such as manufacturing, financial, accounting, and distribution.
 Each module takes care of various functions of a particular section or department within your organization.
 While these modules can operate separately, they are integrated inside the ERP system to provide a seamless flow of data and information between all modules.
 This ultimately will enlarge the operational transparency provided for by the standard interface.
 These separate modules work in real-time with online and batch-processing capabilities.

 - Central Common Database - Implementing a common centralized database management system, which is also called a DBMS, is an important characteristic of an advantageous ERP system.
 All data is entered and stored only once and then utilized by all departments simultaneously which helps eliminate data-entry errors and other flaws associated with using a distributed database.